nstielau/cucumber-varnishtest/README.md

 Definitely fork and don't rely on this code not changing, though ;)

+I'm working on getting this packaged as a ruby gem to further simplify the setup for getting testable VCLs.
+Once it's packaged and versioned it should be in a sustainable, usable place.

 ## To run

 To run, simply run `cucumber` from this directory.